-Once you formulate your brand message and decide on a strategy, make sure the entire staff knows how to communicate this to the public.
+Once you formulate your open house brand message and decide on a strategy, make sure the entire staff knows how to communicate this to the public.
 Give your staff a script to use when speaking to parents.
-Ensure everyone presents the same message to prospective parents.
+Ensure everyone presents the same message to prospective families.

 Remind staff that parents are essentially coming to evaluate them, and they should treat every parent interaction like a job interview.

 Rethink your advertising

 Weekly advertisement in the local bulletin isn’t going to generate enough traffic.
 Traditional marketing won’t cut it.
 Consider other avenues for advertising your open house.

 Parents will search your website and browse your social media before deciding whether to visit your school.

 Using social media and digital advertising is now the most cost-effective and efficient way to publicize your open house.
 If you are proactive enough, you can even build an enrollment marketing funnel just for the open house itself.
 That’s how we increased attendance by 260% for one school.

 Having an open house at the end of a long week will hinder your efforts.
 Tired staff members may subconsciously drive parents away.